artem-burashnikov/ImageProcessing/docsSrc/index.md

-# MyCoolNewLib
+# ImageProcessing.ArtemBurashnikov

 ---

-## What is MyCoolNewLib?
+## What is ImageProcessing.ArtemBurashnikov?

-MyCoolNewLib is a library that does this specific thing.
+ImageProcessing.ArtemBurashnikov is a library and a concole application to process images that supports both CPU and GPU.

-## Why use MyCoolNewLib?
+## Why use ImageProcessing.ArtemBurashnikov?

-I created it because I had to solve an issue with this other thing.
+By utilizing this library in your project you can develop custom filters for CPU and kernels for GPU.

 ---